RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #5

+It's later in the day and I'm finally getting to actually standing, and as soon as I started standing I also started drinking water.
+So there's that habit formed. :) So one session of standing done.

 ## #4

 Walked in the snow for delicious lunch.
 Sure the first part of the lunch wasn't